The Costumed Adventurer Simulation Engine: the Complete Rules

 Talents: talents are representative of knowledge a character possesses.
 One does not need aberrant genes or alien ancestors or psi exposure to learn a talent - anyone can do so given the appropriate opportunity and time to study.
 There are many different kinds of talents, all of which have a practical benefit for every character - either in or out of combat.

-Power Customization: while these games try to account for every possible ability a player may want to try out, the truth is that even one hundred game developers could never achieve this astounding feat.
+Power Customization: while the CASE tried to account for every possible ability a player may want to try out, the truth is that even one hundred game developers could never achieve this astounding feat.
 Thus, room is left for players to customize their ascendant abilities, either by limiting them for more power or by enhancing them for more versatility.

-Powers: here one can find a comprehensive roster of every power currently available in the game systems supported here.
+Powers: here one can find a comprehensive roster of every power currently available in the Costumed Adventurer Simulation Engine.
 Whether they exist as a mutant ability, a magical spell, a psionic talent, or even some sort of deific legacy, all the ascendant abilities that heroes, villains, and everyone in-between can use in the game are spelled out in great detail!

 Accessories: